bdsegal/code-for-exceedance-paper/readme.md

 2. `example_mean.R`: Code for the example in Section 5 with simulated data.
 3. `application_RPP_atgp5.R`: Code for the analysis of data gathered as part of the reproducibility project in psychology (see https://osf.io/ezcuj)
 4. `coverage_prob_simulation_mean.R`: Code for the coverage probability simulation for the sample mean.
-5. `coverage_prob_simulation_lm.R`: Code for the coverage probability simulation for the slope parameter in a simple linear regression.
+5. `coverage_prob_simulation_lm.R`: Code for the coverage probability simulation for the slope in a simple linear regression.